eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A Wallet Unit will not present a PID or attestation to a Relying Party that has its registration suspended or cancelled.

-### 4.7 Pseudonyms
+### 4.7 Possible implementations of pseudonyms

+#### 4.7.1 Introduction: types of pseudonyms

+[Section 2.5](#25-pseudonyms) discussed four different use cases for pseudonyms, which can potentially be supported in the EUDI Wallet ecosystem.
+This section introduces three different types of pseudonyms that could potentially be used in the EUDI Wallet ecosystem to achieve these use cases:

+- **Verifiable pseudonym:** A verifiable pseudonym is a pseudonym that allows a User to prove possession over the pseudonym and thereby authenticate as the pseudonym.
+[Section 4.7.2](#472-verifiable-pseudonyms) discusses how a Wallet Unit could support a specific type of verifiable pseudonyms called Passkeys.
+- **Attested pseudonym:** An attested pseudonym is a subtype of a verifiable pseudonym, allowing Relying Parties to verify that a third party has attested that a pseudonym is owned by a User.
+Within the EUDI Wallet ecosystem, this third party would be an Attestation Provider, who issues pseudonym attestations in the form of a (Q)EAA or PuB-EAA.
+[Section 4.7.3](#473-attested-pseudonyms) discusses how attested pseudonyms can be issued within the EUDI Wallet ecosystem.
+- **Scope rate-limited pseudonym:** A scope rate-limited pseudonym is a subtype of a verifiable pseudonym guaranteeing that the User is limited to control only a certain number of pseudonyms (called the rate) for a given scope.
+A special case occurs when the rate is set to 1.
+In that case, each User is guaranteed to have at most one valid pseudonym within the relevant scope, for example, in an electronic voting system.
+This is often referred to as a scope-unique or scope-exclusive pseudonym.
+[Section 4.7.4](#474-scope-rate-limited-pseudonyms) contains more details.

+Verifiable pseudonyms can support use cases A (Pseudonymous authentication) and B (Presentation of attributes with subsequent authentication using pseudonyms).

+Attested pseudonyms can similarly support use cases A and B, although the Relying Party cannot determine the value of the pseudonym used for each User, unless it also can acts as a Pseudonym Attestation Provider.
+By default (meaning without special rules on how a Wallet Unit handles a pseudonym attestation), attested pseudonyms also support use case D (Linkable pseudonymous authentication).

+Scope rate-limited pseudonyms can support use case C (Rate-limited participation).

+#### 4.7.2 Verifiable pseudonyms

-#### 4.7.1 Introduction to Passkeys
+##### 4.7.2.1 Introduction to Passkeys

-As specified in [CIR 2024/2979], [W3C WebAuthn] defines the technical specification for pseudonyms.
+[W3C WebAuthn] defines the technical specification for a type of verifiable pseudonyms called Passkeys.
 Passkeys are a widely used type of credential which are created and asserted using the WebAuthn API.
+Within the EUDI Wallet ecosystem, one option for Wallet Providers to support verifiable pseudonyms is to let their Wallet Units perform the role of a WebAuthn authenticator as defined in the [W3C WebAuthn] specification.

-Passkeys are to be seen as an alternative to passwords.
+Passkeys can be seen as an alternative to passwords.
 The idea is that a User, when registering a user account at a service, uses a secure device to generate a public-private key pair, registers the public key at the service, and can then subsequently use the private key to authenticate towards the service at later